Arabadzhiew/Arabadzhiew/README.md

 ## Hello,

 My name is Petar Arabadzhiev, an Informatics student from Plovdiv, Bulgaria.
-I strive to better myself each end every day.
+I strive enrich my knowledge and broaden my skill set each and every day.
 I am currently interested in the development of web applications.
-I have experience with Java SE, Java EE, Spring Framework, Spring Data, Spring Security, Tomcat, SQL, HTML, CSS and JavaScript.
+I have experience with Java SE, Java EE, Spring Framework, Spring Data, Spring Security, JPA, Hibernate, JDBC, Tomcat, SQL, HTML, CSS and JavaScript.
 I also have experience with Java Server Pages, JavaFX and some basic experience with C++.
+I am open to contribute to projects that utilize the above mentioned technologies, so feel free to hit me up if you think I could help you in any way, shape or form.

 ## Profile statistics
 <span>